 These guys also require the least amount of effort on your part, since they can be programmed to run at regular intervals and can be left in the pool most of the time.

-After our reviews of pool cleaners in their various forms, we hope you are now more confident with how to proceed and purchase the best pool cleaner for your pool.
+After our reviews of pool sweeps in their various forms, we hope you are now more confident with how to proceed and purchase the best pool vacuum for your pool.

 As a quick summary, here is the bottom line: